adsingh14/react-app-basics-1/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Backend Server for Contacts Project

+There is a backend server for the Contacts app.
+This project is part of [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

+You'll build the front end of the Contacts app throughout this repo.
+Because the course is on React and doesn't cover Node or servers, we've built this server and an API to interact with it so can focus on building the front end portion of the project in React.

+## Getting Set Up backend server

+Getting the server running on your local machine takes only a few steps:

+1. clone the project - `git clone https://github.com/udacity/reactnd-contacts-server.git`
+2. `cd reactnd-contacts-server`
+3. install its dependencies - `npm install`
+4. start the server - `node server.js`

 ## Supported Language Features and Polyfills